Exergist/Adafruit-MacroPad-RP2040/README.md

 ## Acknowledgements
 * [QMK](https://qmk.fm/about) is developed and maintained by Jack Humbert of OLKB with contributions from the community (and Hasu).
 * Keymap header ASCII art by [patorjk](https://patorjk.com/software/taag/).
-* [ForsakenRei](https://github.com/ForsakenRei) for his [RP2040-MacroPad](https://github.com/ForsakenRei/RP2040-MacroPad/tree/main) project which was a useful reference.
+* [ForsakenRei](https://github.com/ForsakenRei) for his [RP2040-MacroPad](https://github.com/ForsakenRei/RP2040-MacroPad/tree/main) project, which was a useful reference.